 Curriculum Overview:

-Download an outline of the PharmD curriculum or the PharmD competency-based outcomes.
+Download an outline of the PharmD curriculum or the PharmD competency-based educational outcomes (CBEOs).

-Year 2 The second rigorous year of the doctor of pharmacy education continues with therapeutic decision making in each major system/disease state, as well as infectious disease therapeutics, pharmacokinetics, health policy, and weekly clinical skills training.
-Students select two introductory pharmacy practice experiences on quality and safety in community pharmacy (four weeks) and health system pharmacy (three weeks) practice settings, to be completed during the summer following the second year.
+Year 2 The second rigorous year of the M-PACT curriculum continues with the Clinical Pharmacology and Foundations of Therapeutics series that emphasizes therapeutic decision making, as well as infectious disease, pharmacokinetics, drug product formulation, management and leadership, and weekly clinical skills training.
+During the school year, you’ll participate in immersive introductory pharmacy practice experiences in preparation for a three-week rotation in quality and safety in the health-system pharmacy setting, to be completed during the summer following the second year.

-Year 3 The third year challenges students with concepts of pharmacotherapy of multiple disease states.
-Pharmacy practice management and leadership, pharmaceutics, pharmacoepidemiology and pharmacoeconomics, public health pharmacy, and pharmacy law are also emphasized, and weekly clinical skills training continues.
-Student pharmacists explore personal areas of interest through a wide variety of electives, pathways, and dual degrees.
-Students begin advanced pharmacy practice experiential rotations during the summer following the third year.
+Year 3 The third year of the M-PACT curriculum challenges you with concepts of pharmacotherapy of multiple disease states during the Applied Therapeutics series.
+Pharmacokinetics, Population and Public Health, Critical Appraisal of Pharmaceutical Evidence, and Pharmacy Law are also emphasized, and weekly clinical skills training continues.
+There are many paths for you to explore personal areas of interest through a wide variety of electives and dual degrees.
+You’ll begin advanced pharmacy practice experiential rotations during the summer following the third year.

-Year 4 Upon completion of didactic requirements, student pharmacists are off-campus during the entire fourth year for advanced pharmacy practice experiences including required community, institutional/health-system, acute care/general medicine, and ambulatory care rotations, as well as patient care and non-patient care elective experiences.
-Individual learning and mentoring takes place through interaction with and supervision by qualified preceptors.
-Each graduate will have successfully developed the competencies, professional judgment, and habits of lifelong learning of an independent pharmacy practitioner.
+Year 4 Upon completion of didactic requirements, you’ll be are off-campus during the entire fourth year for advanced pharmacy practice experiences, including required community, health-system, acute care, and ambulatory care rotations, as well as patient care and non-patient care elective experiences.
+Individual learning and mentoring take place through interaction with and supervision by qualified pharmacist preceptors.
+As a graduate of the M-PACT curriculum, you’ll have successfully developed the competencies, professional judgment, and habits of lifelong learning of an independent pharmacy practitioner.

 Core Courses:

-Six Abilities Labs courses help develop student pharmacists’ knowledge, skills, abilities, and attitudes that are essential to function as an independent pharmacy practitioner in a variety of health care environments.
-Students progress through self-paced learning activities, lab activities, discussions, and reflection.
-Students observe, practice, demonstrate, and are assessed on a variety of abilities needed for contemporary pharmacy practice.
+Essential Skills for Pharmacy Practice is a series of six courses that help you develop the knowledge, skills, abilities, and attitudes that are essential to function as an independent pharmacy practitioner in a variety of health care environments.
+You’ll progress through self-paced learning activities, lab activities, discussions, and reflections.
+You’ll observe, practice, demonstrate, and achieve proficiency on a variety of skills and techniques needed for contemporary pharmacy practice, including verbal communication, medication history-taking, immunization certification, and more.

 Elective Courses:

-Students in the PharmD program at the University of Maryland School of Pharmacy have the benefit of being able to tailor their PharmD training through unique electives that highlight various practice areas and provide cutting edge information to best prepare our students for practice and their future careers.
+Within the M-PACT curriculum, you’ll be able to tailor your PharmD training by taking unique electives that highlight various practice areas and provide cutting-edge information to best prepare you for practice and your future career.

-Starting in their first year, students have various elective options to personalize their experience, and these opportunities continue into their advanced experiential rotation year as P4s.
+Starting in your first year, you’ll have various elective options to personalize your experience, and these opportunities continue into your advanced experiential rotation year as P4s.
 Elective options include:

 • Introduction to Integrative Medicine